Barn Owls – Rising 2nd & 3rd Grade

 Highlighted BNO Activity: All-Camp Activity

 During All-Camp Activities, all of the Barn Owls gather together for a counselors-choice fun fest!
-Some favorites from last summer were the Camp Kingfisher summer fair (pictured), the Nature Nerd eco-hike, and the water relay race.
+Some favorites from last summer were the Camp Kingfisher summer fair (pictured), the Nature Nerd eco-hike, and Big Foot Nature Hike.
 Our Barn Owl Head Counselor works with all the counselors and campers to set safety expectations, ensure kids are counted often, and create fun outdoor activities.

 Highlighted Activity: LIVE Animal Encounters